 Speaking of HealthMen's health: How is benign prostatic hyperplasia treated?June 01, 2022

 Benign prostatic hyperplasia, also called prostate gland enlargement or BPH, is a common condition as men get older.
-Approximately 70% of men experience symptoms by age 60 – and as men age the risk of benign prostatic hyperplasia increases.
+Approximately 70% of men experience symptoms by age 60.
+As men age, the risk of benign prostatic hyperplasia increases.

-Mayo Clinic Health System in Albert Lea offers a wide variety of treatments for enlarged prostate.
+We offer a wide variety of treatments in Albert Lea, Minnesota, for enlarged prostate.
 There are several effective treatments for benign prostatic hyperplasia, including medications, minimally invasive in-office therapies, and surgery.

 Causes of BPH